saritasa-nest/saritasa-forge-admin/README.md

 # Image Properties

 You can add properties that will be displayed as images.
-They can be configured only via `Fluent API`.

 ## Max image size